hectorcorrea/ldpserver/readme.md

 ## Misc Notes
-I am currently using n-triples rather than turtle because n-triples require less parsing (e.g. no prefixes to be aware of).
-This should eventually be changed to support and default to turtle.

-Blank nodes are only accepted in POST and they are immediately converted to an actual node.
+Empty subjects <> are only accepted when creating new nodes (via HTTP POST) and they are immediately converted to the actual URI that they represent.

 ## TODO